 - Brie Larson will appear as Carol Danvers/Captain Marvel after her Avengers: Infinity War role was cut

 - Paul Rudd was spotted on the Avengers 4 set as Scott Lang/Ant-Man and his role has since been confirmed by the trailer

 - Evangeline Lilly has confirmed her character Hope van Dyne/The Wasp will appear

-- We know Jeremy Renner will star as Clint Barton/Hawkeye thanks to the writers revealing they have an interesting storyline planned for him
+- We know Jeremy Renner will star as Clint Barton/Hawkeye thanks to the writers revealing they have an interesting storyline planned for him - plus, the trailer, again

 - And Benedict Wong has done the same for his character Wong